sourceallies/vagrant-introduction/README.md

  1 Intro to Vagrant
  2 Install the box
  3 Get it running
+ 4 Introductory SSH
- 4 Manual Apache setup
+ 5 Manual Apache setup
- 5 Intro to Puppet
+ 6 Intro to Puppet
- 6 Puppet Apache setup
+ 7 Puppet Apache setup
- 7 Deploying a simple web page to puppet
+ 8 Deploying a simple web page to puppet
- 8 To the Cloud with EC2 and the AWS Plugin
+ 9 To the Cloud with EC2 and the AWS Plugin

 Resources: